leducp/KickCAT/lib/kickmsg/ARCHITECTURE.md

 ```

 **Full cycle**: a publisher (1) pops a free slot from the Treiber stack,
-(2) writes its payload, (3) pre-sets the refcount to the number of active
+(2) writes its payload, (3) pre-sets the refcount to `max_subs` (the
-subscribers, then (4) pushes the slot index into each active ring via CAS.
+maximum number of subscriber rings), then (4) pushes the slot index into
+each Live ring via CAS, releasing the reference inline for non-Live rings.
 On the other end, each subscriber reads entries from its own ring and
 decrements the slot's refcount.
 When the ring wraps, the publisher evicts
 the oldest entry and decrements its slot's refcount too.
 In both cases,